cicinelli/vagrant-examples/basics/init/readme.md

 # Vagrant Basic Examples - Init

-Running `vagrant init` will create a version of the VAGRANTFILE containing commneted example parameters and a config parameter defining the vagrant box as base `config.vm.box = "base"`.
+Running `vagrant init` will create a version of the VAGRANTFILE containing commented example parameters and a config parameter defining the vagrant box as base `config.vm.box = "base"`.
 The default base vagratn box is defined by the version of Vagrant being used.
 Vagrant version 1.7.4 uses the Ubuntu Precise 32-bit VM.

 ## To Run the Demo
 ```